nilsrennebarth/debrep/README.rst

 ======
 A tool to create and maintain signed debian package repositories.

 The software is currently in a pre-alpha stage.
-Adding packages works, with the full syntax described in the manpage.
-Index files are generated/updated and Release files updated and signed.
+Adding (binary) packages works, with all options mentioned in the manpage.
+Files are generated/updated and Release files updated and signed.
+Listing packages works as well.

-Nothing else is implemented yet and very few checks, in particular for the configuration are done. *You have been warned*.
+Deletion, moving and source packages are not supported yet, Very few checks, in particular for the configuration are done.

 Features
 ========